Korkman/macemu-appimage-builder/README.md

 ## Install
-The install script will copy launchers and AppImages to `$HOME/.local/bin/`[^1] and create menu entries for the Application menu for convenience.
+The install script will copy launchers and AppImages to `$HOME/.local/bin/`[^1] and create menu entries for the application menu for convenience.

 ## Where to put startup.wav
 Download your favorite startup chime in WAVE format and name it startup.wav to have it play on startup.
 Place it right into `macemuAppImages`.
 When installed it is located in `$HOME/.local/bin/macemuAppImages`[^1].